romilly/tworse/manuscript/tworse.md

 ## Introduction

-The application reads tweets containing a specified hashtag or search term and displays them in Morse code.
+The Tworse application reads tweets containing a specified hashtag or search term and displays them in Morse code.

 It makes use of the Arduino's real-time processing and the huge library of open source software that can run on the Pi.